Bausch & Lomb: Surgicals

-Diversity

-Bausch & Lomb received a 100% rating on the Corporate Equality Index released by the Human Rights Campaign starting in 2003, the second year of the report.

 Lawsuits

 In 1994, several states in the US, including Texas, opened an investigation against Bausch & Lomb.
 This investigation was based on the sale of duplicate contact lenses under different names and prices.
 Three different versions of the same contact lens were being sold under OptimaFW, Medalist lenses, and SeeQuence2.
 OptimaFW, the most expensive version, was available with a lifetime of one year, The mid-priced, Medalist lenses were sold with a lifetime of three months, and SeeQuence2, the least expensive, came with a lifetime of two to three weeks.
 By 1996, the company ensured that all three versions carried the OptimaFW tag and tried to standardize the packaging, but the pricing was still different.
 In 1996, the case was settled for $68 million.
 In 1997, 17 states pressured Bausch & Lomb to stop the sale of duplicate lenses, deceptive practice stated in the court.
 The settlement also demanded the company to pay $1.7 million or $100,000 to each state to cover investigative costs.

 In 2009, Bausch & Lomb spent $250 million to settle six hundred lawsuits filed by consumers exposed to Fusarium keratitis, a fungal infection, after using its contact solution ReNu with MoistureLoc.
 Between June 2005 and September 2006, one hundred eighty cases were reported, out of which seven patients required eye removal and sixty required corneal transplants.